Remote Working: Cybersecurity Tips for Lawyers

+With such highly sensitive data, it is crucial that legal cybersecurity is a top priority for law firms.
+If a law firm has a data breach not only does it cause reputational damage but can also threaten lives as well as issues with compliance.
 Regardless of the size of the practice, all law firms can be a target for cybercriminals, and in fact, the smaller organisations which are less equipped to working from home can be very attractive as they are easier to infiltrate.

-However, this doesn’t have to be the case.
 By following these simple tips, you can stay one step ahead of the cyber criminals whilst carrying out remote legal work.

 Awareness and training